rubyonjets/jets/docs/_docs/polymorphic-node.md

 title: Polymorphic Node
 ---

-To use write your Jets Lambda functions in node it would look like this:
+To write your Jets Lambda functions in node, it would look like this:

 `app/controllers/posts_controller.rb`: